 #11.
 Baby Animals Playing

 Pictures of little animals taking my professional wildlife photographer; Suzi Eszterhas.
 The book contains ten different baby animals.
-Each page has a short description of what the animal is doing and a brief information about the animal.
+Each page has a short description of what the animal is doing and brief information about the animal.

 It’s a great book for introducing kids to how things work in the animal kingdom.